pitdicker/openstreetmap-carto/patterns/src/README.md

 ## Patterns with symbols, generated positions

 A preview of the different forest symbols is available in `forest.svg`.
+Note that the forest patterns don't have 40% opacity applied to the pattern, but at the Mapnik layer/attachment level.
+This is to handle overlappings forest areas.

 ### `leaftype_unknown.svg`
 Tiles of 256×256px.